 Borrow or barter instead of buy

-Before you buy or rent something, ask around your friend group to see if anyone has the item you can borrow.
+Before buying or renting something, ask your friend group to see if anyone has the item you can borrow.

-Just make sure you are a good borrower…return it in great condition and for bonus points include some homemade cookies or a thank you note.
+Just make sure you are a good borrower…return it in great condition, and include some homemade cookies or a thank you note for bonus points.
 And don’t be stingy with sharing with others.

 Start a side hustle for spending cash

 You hear a LOT about side hustles these days for good reason.
-There are so many opportunities available for earning extra cash on your own schedule.
+So many opportunities are available for earning extra cash without getting a second job and on your own schedule.

-If you are trying to pay off debt, a side hustle can add some cash to your pocket that can be used towards debt and/or fun.
+If you are trying to focus on debt repayment, a side hustle can add cash to your pocket for debt and fun.

 Own your own car?
-Companies like Uber, Doordash, UberEats, and Lyft give you the ability to earn easy cash during your downtime.
+Companies like Uber, Doordash, UberEats, and Lyft allow you to earn easy cash during your downtime.
 You can find other side hustle inspiration in this post.

-I recommend that you give every dollar a job even when it comes to side hustle earnings.
+I recommend you give every dollar a job, even when it comes to side hustle earnings, even if that is adding to an emergency fund or making extra payments on your highest-interest debt.

 You can certainly use some of the money for fun, but do it in a very deliberate way.